UmbrellaCodr/alice_satellite/README.md

 [list of supported words in the model](tflite/labels.txt)

-The goal of this project is to reduce the complexity and setup for Satellite clients in a Rhasspy enviroment.
-There is no UI or web interface; and provides a yaml configuration file.
-A requirement is to work 100% offline without the need for an internet connection.
+The purpose of this project is to minimize the complexity and setup required for Satellite clients in a Rhasspy environment.
+The solution is designed to work 100% offline and does not require an internet connection.
+It offers a YAML configuration file as the only method of configuration, with no need for a UI or web interface.

-- This provides a framework to generate and train a new wake word, custom to your needs (ie any language) using Tensorflow; heavily pulls from google kws research project.
-- Will listen for a wake word, and send audio bytes to a rhasspy server
-- Will respond to PlayBytes requests from a rhasspy server

-This is the initial prototype which I plan to use and maintain for my Home Assistant setup; your welcome to use it as well.

-This makes some assumptions:
-- You are using an MQTT broker
-- You have Rhasspy setup in your enviroment, for handling audio requests
-- HomeAssistant to handle all the intents
+The project leverages the Tensorflow framework to provide a solution for generating and training custom wake words in any language.
+This feature is based on extensive research from Google's KWS project.
+The prototype will listen for the wake word and send audio bytes to a Rhasspy server.
+It will also respond to PlayBytes requests from the Rhasspy server, making it an ideal solution for integration into a home automation setup.

+It is important to note that the prototype assumes the use of an MQTT broker and a pre-configured Rhasspy environment for handling audio requests.
+Additionally, the project assumes the use of HomeAssistant to handle all intents.

 # Roadmap
 As this project is just getting started; I will refine and update the documentation over the next few months.